betaglot/betaglot/docs/dev/Video/BetaIdea.md

 ### LAIKA

-Laika films characters are the closest to Soma
+Laika films characters are the closest to Athlete

 <https://www.laika.com/our-films/kubo>